tahmidazam/glucose-homeostasis/docs/curation.md

 > The _Curated Data for Describing Blood Glucose Management in the Intensive Care Unit_ dataset will be referenced by the name 'glucose insulin' dataset in this article.

-## Constructing the demographics dataframe
+## Reading the glucose insulin dataset

 The glucose insulin dataset is read from a `.csv` file, from which identifiers are extracted into a tuple of `numpy.int64`.
 Identifiers include: